jedisct1/libaegis/README.md

 - AEGIS-256 with 16 and 32 bytes tags (software, AES-NI, ARM Crypto)
 - AEGIS-256X2 with 16 and 32 bytes tags (software, VAES + AVX2, AES-NI, ARM Crypto)
 - AEGIS-256X4 with 16 and 32 bytes tags (software, AVX512, VAES + AVX2, AES-NI, ARM Crypto)
+- All variants of AEGIS-MAC, supporting incremental updates.
 - Encryption and decryption with attached and detached tags
 - Incremental encryption and decryption.
 - Unauthenticated encryption and decryption (not recommended - only implemented for specific protocols)